Research Fellow in Restoration Genomics

 Jake has had a leading role in various science documentaries - including Restoring the Urban Microbiome and the CNN (Warner Bros.
 Discovery) documentary on ecoacoustics,

-He is also a member of the UNFCCC Resilience Frontiers think tank.
-We aim to identify and support 'Bright Light' ideas from across the globe, which promote climate change resilience.
+He is also a core member of the UNFCCC Resilience Frontiers think tank.
+They aim to identify and support 'Bright Light' ideas from across the globe, which promote climate change resilience.
+Jake provides biodiversity and human health expertise.

 Other project websites: